Abdulla04/FAST-NUCES-Lhr-EE-Past-Papers/README.md

 If you wish to contribute (or report any discrepancies), email the scanned past papers in pdf format to l236002@lhr.nu.edu.pk from your NU email.

-I am very new to github, will try to setup pull requests as soon as possible to make contributing easier.
+I am very new to github, will try to setup fork and pull requests as soon as possible to make contributing easier.

 This is currently a work in progress, I will also be adding other resources such as books and solution manuals soon, so this repository is subject to change in its structure.